ccsanchez20/Best-README-Template/BLANK_README.md

       </a>
 </p>

 At end, when you confirm, you go to a new tab wich indicates that changes is being applied.
-If you wait 10 seconds and click on **How it went**, you will be redirected to KiWi static IP configured, if your dispositive is now connected to the same WiFi network.
+If you wait 10 seconds and click on **How it went**, you will be redirected to KiWi static IP configured, ***if your dispositive is now connected to the same WiFi network***.

 <p align="center">
       <a href="https://github.com/Kiconex-IoT/KiWi">